SorensenApps/TravelKeto-ai-web/content/_index.md

 ### Get Started Today

 Join our community of keto travelers and be the first to know when our AI companion launches.
-Subscribe to our newsletter for exclusive tips, restaurant reviews, and travel guides.
+Use the waitlist form on the homepage to subscribe for exclusive tips, restaurant reviews, and travel guides.